Creating an IAM User in an AWS Account¶

-Autogenerated password.
 Each user gets a randomly generated password that meets the account password policy in effect (if any).
-You can view or download the passwords when you get to the Final page.

 Click Next.
-On the Set permissions page, specify how you want to assign permissions to this new user(s).
+On the Set permissions page, specify how to assign permissions to this new user(s).
 Choose one of the following three options:

-Choose Next: Review to see all of the choices you made up to this point.
-When you are ready to proceed, choose Create user.
+Choose Next: Review to see all of the choices made up to this point.
+Choose Create user to proceed.

-To view the users’ access keys (access key IDs and secret access keys), choose Show next to each password and access key that you want to see.
-To save the access keys, choose Download .csv and then save the file to a safe location.
+To view user access keys (access key IDs and secret access keys), choose Show next to each password and access key to display.
+To save the access keys, choose Download .csv and then save the file to a secure location.

-On the final page you can choose Send email next to each user.
-Your local mail client opens with a draft that you can customize and send.
+Choose Send email next to each user to send a message with account information.
+This opens a local mail client with a draft that to customize and send.
 The email template includes the following details to each user: